-- (i) elect the Leader, and at any subsequent Appointments Council Meeting held on the date on which the Leader's term of office as Leader ends i.e up to 4 years, in accordance with Article 7. - Election of the Leader will take place at the Appointments Council or at any subsequent Appointments Council held on a day when the Leader's term of office is to end by virtue of Section 44 of the Local Government Act 2000 (as amended i.e. The first Appointments Council after the Leader's normal day of retirement as a Member.) - (li) if before the expiry of the Leader's term of office, the Leader resigns the office of Leader, or ceases to be a Member, or is removed from the Office of Leader by a resolution of the Council under Article 7.03 (d ) in Part 2 of the Constitution, then the Council will elect a new Leader as soon as is reasonably practicable. - The Leader will appoint between 2 and 9 Members to the Executive (one of whom will be appointed by the Leader to act as Deputy Leader). - (iii) approve a programme of ordinary meetings of the Council for the year if not previously agreed; and
+- (i) elect the Leader, and at any subsequent Appointments Council Meeting held on the date on which the Leader's term of office as Leader ends i.e up to 4 years, in accordance with Article 7. - Election of the Leader will take place at the Appointments Council or at any subsequent Appointments Council held on a day when the Leader's term of office is to end by virtue of Section 44 of the Local Government Act 2000 (as amended i.e. The first Appointments Council after the Leader's normal day of retirement as a Member.) - (li) if before the expiry of the Leader's term of office, the Leader resigns the office of Leader, or ceases to be a Member, or is removed from the Office of Leader by a resolution of the Council under Article 7.03 (d ) in Part 2 of the Constitution, then the Council will elect a new Leader as soon as is reasonably practicable. - The Leader will appoint between 2 and 9 Members to the Executive (one of whom will be appointed by the Leader to act as Deputy Leader). - (iii) approve a programme of ordinary meetings of the Council for the

-- (iv) decide which committees and sub-committees to establish for the municipal year - (v) decide any changes to the size and the terms of reference for those committees set out in the Constitution - (vi) decide the allocation of seats to political groups in accordance with the political balance rules; - (vii) receive nominations of Members to serve on each committee and outside body; and - (viii) appoint at least one scrutiny committee, a Standards Committee and any other committees/sub-committees the Council considers appropriate to deal with matters which are neither reserved to the Council nor are Executive functions (as set out in Part 3 of this Constitution); - (ix) appoint the Chairs and Vice Chairs of those Committees - (x) appoint to outside bodies except where appointment to those bodies has been delegated by the Council or is exercisable only by the executive. - (xi) consider any other business set out in the notice convening the meeting.
+- year if not previously agreed; and - (iv) decide which committees and sub-committees to establish for the municipal year - (v) decide any changes to the size and the terms of reference for those committees set out in the Constitution - (vi) decide the allocation of seats to political groups in accordance with the political balance rules; - (vii) receive nominations of Members to serve on each committee and outside body; and - (viii) appoint at least one scrutiny committee, a Standards Committee and any other committees/sub-committees the Council considers appropriate to deal with matters which are neither reserved to the Council nor are Executive functions (as set out in Part 3 of this Constitution); - (ix) appoint two substitute members per group to each of the committees/sub-committees the Council considers appropriate to deal with matters which are neither reserved to the Council nor are Executive functions (as set out in Part 3 of this Constitution). - (x) appoint the Chairs and Vice Chairs of those Committees - (xi) appoint to outside bodies except where appointment to those bodies has been delegated by the Council or is exercisable only by the executive. - (xii) consider any other business set out in the notice convening the meeting.